jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 ### 91FG Right to consultation
 Before the Commissioner makes a product ruling, the Commissioner must give the applicant a reasonable opportunity to be consulted if the content of the proposed ruling differs from that applied for by the applicant.

-### 91FH Content and notification of a product ruling
+### 91FH Content and publication of a product ruling
 (1) A product ruling must state—Anything that does not contain these statements is not a product ruling.
   (a) that it is a product ruling made under section 91F; and (b) the name of the person who applied for the ruling; and